 To be eligible to apply for a RADS grant, applicants must meet the following criteria:

-- The airport must be located in Western Australia.
+- The airport must be located in regional or remote Western Australia.

-- The applicant must be aerodrome owner or lease holder (or duly authorised delegate).
+- The applicant must be the airport owner or lease holder (or duly authorised delegate).

 - The organisation must have an Australian Business Number (ABN).

-- The airport must be accessible to the public.
+- The airport provides aviation services for the general public.

 - The airport must be maintained on an ongoing basis.

 - The project is unlikely to be undertaken without RADS assistance.

 - The applicant can demonstrate the procurement policy (or equivalent) that will be followed for the project as part of the application process.

 - All Regular Public Transport (RPT) airports must submit the most current Strategic Airports Assets and Financial Management Framework for the airport.

 Those projects that are eligible for RADS funding should fall into one or more of the following categories.